shaungibson1987/DataExtractQC/USER_GUIDE.md

 2. **Select your files and folder**
    - Click "Browse" next to **Data File (.xlsx)** and pick your Excel survey file.
-   - Click "Browse" next to **Include.txt file** and pick your include file (a text file listing the columns you want).
+   - Click "Browse" next to **Include.txt file** and pick your include file (a text file listing the columns you want, one column name per line).
    - Click "Browse" next to **Output folder** and pick where you want the results saved.

 3. **(Optional) Automatically find open ends**